selmopi/aoc22/README.md

-# aoc22
+# Advent of Code 2022

-Solving riddles from 'Advent of Code 2022'.
+Solving riddles from adventofcode.com/2022